cessda/coordinate-portal/README.md

 [https://git.gesis.org/dsn/dara/wikis/ElasticSearchSetup]

 ##
-Config.js holds the elasticSearch URLs for different environments and are automatically injected with DefinePlugin depending on the webpack.config being used.
+Config.js holds the elasticsearch URLs for different environments and are automatically injected with DefinePlugin depending on the webpack.config (local/dev/prod) being used.

-You also have to adjust the elasticSearch Client in the server specific js file
+You also have to adjust the elasticsearch Client in the server specific js file
 @ searchkitRouter = SearchkitExpress.createRouter({ ... })

 Adjust URLs accordingly and start with either